Sodium Coco Sulfate: Is It Natural?

 Sulfates, including Sodium Lauryl Sulfate (SLS) along with its cousins, are a class of chemicals known as surfactants.

-They are detergents originally developed as degreasers to clean carpets, engines, laundry, etc. Sulfates help create a frothy, foamy lather that removes dirt, oil and grease.
+They are synthetic detergents, or syndets, originally developed as degreasers to clean carpets, engines, laundry, etc. Sulfates help create a frothy, foamy lather that removes dirt, oil and grease.

 Read more about surfactants on our blog "How Does Natural Soap Create Lather?"

-It is important to note that many skincare companies proudly state that they are “SLS-free or even "sulfate-free."
+It is important to note that many skincare companies proudly state that they are “SLS-free."

 Chances are the company is using one of the many, many cousins of Sodium Lauryl Sulfate.

 It is true that Sodium Coco Sulfate does help create lather.
 It can be made from coconuts (it can also be made from palm oil).
-And yes, it is used as a cleansing agent in a product in place of a natural surfactant--like soap.
+And yes, it is used as a cleansing agent in many products in place of a natural surfactant--like soap.

 The company referred to in the email hints that Sodium Coco Sulfate is better because Sodium Lauryl Sulfate (SLS) is only made from petroleum.
 But that is not true because SLS can also be made from palm oil or coconut oil.